eg1lgfp/gilman-family-practice/content/pages/docs/about/make-appt.md

       value: This is the features page
 layout: docs
 ---
-> When it's time to make an appointment, please consider 🤔 if it's something a quick **telemedicine appt** is sufficient \[e.g., using your phone, tabale or computer to Zoom, Facetime, etc, to meet with your provider ] which could save you the time + travel of getting to and from the clinic, getting in-processed, etc..
+> When it's time to make an appointment, please consider 🤔 if it's something a quick **telemedicine appt** is sufficient \[e.g., using your phone, tabale or computer to Zoom, Facetime, etc, to meet with your provider ] which, if you're having Covid-19 symtoms is the safest option.
+And, it will save you the time + travel expenses of getting to and from the clinic, getting in-processed, etc..

 ### ➔ For 🏥 *IN-PERSON* or,